Black Manhattan, a Herbal & Bitter Twist on the Classic Cocktail

 What is Amaro Averna?

-Amaro Averna is a popular Italian amaro that has been produced since 1868.
-It is known for its rich and complex flavor profile, balanced with bitter and sweet notes.
+Amaro Averna is a popular Italian amaro produced since 1868.
+It is known for its rich, complex flavor profile, balanced by bitter and sweet notes.